622 New South Head Road,

-The theater was built in true picture palace style, although its entrance vestibule and exterior were quite austere.
-The auditorium was decorated in the usual semi-classical style of architect Henry White (who worked with American John Eberson on the Sydney Capitol Theatre).
+The theatre was built in true picture palace style, although its entrance vestibule and exterior were quite austere.
+The auditorium was decorated in the usual Neo-Classical style of architect Henry Eli White (who worked with American John Eberson on the Sydney Capitol Theatre).

-In June 1929, the Wintergarden became the first Sydney suburban theater to install sound equipment for the ‘talkies’.
+In June 1929, the Wintergarden Theatre became the first Sydney suburban theatre to install sound equipment for the ‘talkies’.
 The projection equipment chosen was ‘Raycophone’ – the Australian invention of Ray Allsop, chief engineer at a Sydney radio station, 2BL.

-The Wintergarden continued to delight local audiences for the next six decades, including famous Australian director Peter Weir, who is said to have attended the theater as a young boy.
-In 1987, however, after exhaustive protests to save the theater, it was finally demolished.
+The Wintergarden Theatre continued to delight local audiences for the next six decades, including famous Australian director Peter Weir, who is said to have attended the theatre as a young boy.
+In 1987, however, after exhaustive protests to save the theatre, it was finally demolished.

-An apartment building now stands on the Wintergarden’s site overlooking Sydney Harbour.
+An apartment building now stands on the Wintergarden Theatre’s site overlooking Sydney Harbour.